ColoradoSchoolOfMines/parqyng-lots/README.md

-# Parking Lots: Xilinx Hackathon Project POC
+# Parqyng Lots: Xilinx Hackathon Project

-This is a Proof of Concept for tracking the number of cars in an arbitrary number of parking lots.
+This is a hackathon project for tracking the number of cars in an arbitrary number of parking lots with an arbitrary number of enterances.

 ## Installation

 ### Car Detection Nodes
 Open the `client/detector.ipynb` file in Jupyter Notebooks.
 Follow the instructions for installing the hardware.